 So, to add to my growing collection of low carb recipes, I decided to give another simple carb bomb a low carb flour makeover: low carb crackers!

 A lot of low carb crackers keto snacks use cheese to bind the ingredients together — but I wanted something different, something paleo and vegan, something made from low carb flour — because I find it much more satisfying to spread a layer of cheese on top of my crackers!

 If you’re hankering for something more akin to a low carb Cheez-It, goldfish or another junky nostalgia trip, try:

 Fathead crackers are made of a combination of cream cheese, mozzarella and almond flour.
 REALLY delicious, this dough makes everything from crackers to pizza to bread, oh my!

 Another delicious low carb cheese cracker recipe that’s full of crunch are my cheese chips — made from (you guessed it) cheddar cheese.
-Blue bacon and sautéed onions!
+Plus bacon and sautéed onions!